migmol04/CLOUDYBIGDATAFINALPROJECT/README.md

 |---------------------------|--------------|-------------|
 | 1 executor, 1 core       | 113.80       | 1.00        |
 | 2 executors, 2 cores     | 81.86        | 1.39        |

+**Note:** We were unable to perform the test with 4 nodes because we ran out of Google Cloud credits, and the maximum quota available to us was limited to 2 nodes.

 ---

 ## Advanced Features